A Jedi's Fight - A Star Wars Fan Fiction Story

 Luke felt much relief in the mind of his padawan.

-"Are you feeling reassured, young padawan."
+"Are you feeling better, young padawan."

 "Yes, master.
 Are we really going to Palomintar Four?"